Feat-FeAR/logSpace/content/setups/hugo.md

 ## Release
-When you publish your site, Hugo creates the entire static site in the public directory in the root of your project.
-This includes the HTML files, and assets such as images, CSS files, and JavaScript files.
+* Since your public directory may contain extraneous files from a previous build, a common practice is to manually clear the contents of the `public` directory before each new build to remove draft, expired, and future content.
+* Change the `draft` field from `true` to `false` in all the pages you want to publish.
+* Publish your site!
 ```sh
 hugo
 ```
+When you publish your site, Hugo creates the entire static site in the `public` directory in the root of your project.
+This includes the HTML files, and assets such as images, CSS files, and JavaScript files.
 In this step you will publish your site, but you will not deploy it.
-However, if GitHub Actions were  properly cofigured, GitHub will automatically rebuild your site and deploy the changes upon the next commit.
+However, if GitHub Actions have been properly set, GitHub will automatically rebuild your site and deploy the changes right after the push of the new commit.